sniderwj/comicframe/README.md

     1. Read the Comic Collectorz export and build a list of comics, image names, and filter information
        * Filters are: Series, Comic Age, Publisher, and Creators
     2. Initially the text file will have all image file names
-    3. Launches a web site @ http://<ipaddress>:5000
+    3. Launches a web site @ http://ipaddress:5000
 3. The website will:
-    1. Select filters
+    1. Give the user a list of filters to select
+    2. Selecting a filter category will let you search and select a filter
-    2. When the filter is changed the corresponding file names are written into the text file.
+    3. When the filter is changed the corresponding file names are written into the text file.
+    4. feh will eventually reload the text file and start displaying the new set of images.

 # Setup
 1. In Comic Collectorz run *File --> Export To --> XML* and place in a path in your Dropbox folder.